 Avoid Data Roaming charges while travelling on vacation in another country

-Data roaming charges are incurred when outside your network coverage area.
+Data roaming charges are incurred when you are outside your network coverage area.
 Push notifications, roaming charges and updates create costly data overages.
-Roaming is a term given to using another mobile network to surf the net, receive your emails, download stuff, etc. It's using another mobile network to access the internet on your phone while you are still being billed by your normal provider.
-There are ways you can devise cut back on these costs.
-Check out these simple tips on how to avoid excess roaming charges during your vacation.
+Roaming is a term given when you're using another mobile network to surf the net, receive your emails, download check Facebook, etc. Even though you are using another mobile network to access the internet on your phone, you are being billed by your normal provider, and it can get very expensive.
+There are ways you can cut back on these costs.
+Check out these simple tips to avoid excess roaming charges during your vacation.

 Categories : Samsung Galaxy